mgrohn/OpenStatMapTests/README.md

 # Toimialakehitys

-Note!
-I will commit server.r and ui.r files on Thursday evening.

 Visual data exploration of national economic activities.

 This repository includes currently ongoing project, which has two goals.
 First one is to explore and understand the current status and